YellowMinionPlannet/Notes/OfficialDoc_AzurePipeline.md

 ```

 # Logging commands

-This is a reference of `echo '##vso[]'`. [link](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash)
+This is a reference of `echo '##vso[]'`.
+Please click [here for more info](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash)

 # File matching patterns

-This is a reference of wildcards. [link](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/file-matching-patterns?view=azure-devops)
+This is a reference of wildcards.
+Please click[here for more info](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/file-matching-patterns?view=azure-devops)

 # Cache NuGet Packages

 This is a way to cache NuGet packages to shorten process of restore before build.

 # Templates, parameters, & expressions

 Templates will able you re-usable content, logic, and parameters in YAML pipelines.

 There are two main types of templates:

 - Includes templates, if only include contents, just like include directive
 - Extends templates, if aim to control and define a schema for what is allowed in a pipeline.
 It defines logic and structure a pipeline must follow.
 This is useful for enforcing security, compliance, or organizational standards.

 There are two main tools/features to make templates work as expected:

 - template expression
 - template parameters

 Example of Include template, reuse steps across multiple jobs:

 ```yaml
 # File: templates/insert-npm-steps.yml